 The Company's credit ratings are important to 3M's cost of capital.
 The major rating agencies routinely evaluate the Company's credit profile and assign debt ratings to 3M.
 This evaluation is based on a number of factors, which include financial strength, business and financial risk, as well as transparency with rating agencies and timeliness of financial reporting.
 The Company's credit ratings have served to lower 3M's borrowing costs and facilitate access to a variety of lenders.
 As of the date of this report, 3M has a credit rating of A3, negative outlook from Moody's Investors Service, a credit rating of BBB+, CreditWatch negative from S&P Global Ratings, and a credit rating of A-, stable outlook from Fitch.
 Since the Company's announcements of the PWS Settlement and CAE Settlements, Moody's Investor Service downgraded 3M's's credit rating twice from A1 to A3 (and downgraded 3M's short-term credit rating from P-1 to P-2).
-Similarly, S&P Global Ratings downgraded the Company's credit rating from A-1 to A-2).
+Similarly, S&P Global Ratings downgraded the Company's credit rating twice from A to BBB+ (and downgraded the Company's short-term credit rating from A-1 to A-2).
 The addition of further leverage to the Company's capital structure could impact 3M's credit ratings in the future.
 Failure to maintain strong investment grade ratings and further downgrades by the ratings agencies, would adversely affect the Company's cost of funding and could adversely affect liquidity and access to capital markets.
 In addition, interest expense could increase due to a rise in interest rates.